 We have ramp access to the pool for people with mobility needs - and wheelchair available for use to access.
 There is an accessible toilet, shower and changing area.

 We do not allow dogs to be brought into the Pells.

 Although the pool is currenlty above 15oc, the water temperature can fall quickly.
 Please keep an eye out on our social media platforms for daily temperature checks.
 If the water does fall below 15, please follow our cold water advice below:

 When you arrive at the pool, our staff will be providing advice and guidance to people for their safety.
 Please do ask our team if you have any questions or concerns.

 If the temperature falls below 15°C we will not allow children to swim in the pool & the paddling pool will close.

-For those people who have been regularly swimming as the temperature has dropped gradually then adjusting to these temperature should be straightforward.
+For those people who have been regularly swimming then swimming at these temperature should be straightforward.

 You still need to take care and adjust your swimming times and not stay in the pool for an extended period of time.